-76. On 10 August 1951 the Governments concerned were invited to send their representatives to a conference to be held in Paris beginning on 10 September 1951.
+- 76. On 10 August 1951 the Governments concerned were invited to send their representatives to a conference to be held in Paris beginning on 10 September 1951.
 In its invitation the Commission pointed out that, during the period following the adoption by the General Assembly of its resolution of 14 December 1950, it had continued to seek solutions for problems arising out of the Palestine situation.
-Pursuant to the General Assembly's directive of 14 December 1950, the Commission had undertaken to carry out the obligation imposed upon it under paragraph 2 of that resolution by creating its Refugee Office for the purpose of making certain practical arrangements for the solution of 14 December 1950 should be fulfilled and, accordingly, was ready to make a new effort to lend assistance to the parties in seeking solutions of this and other questions outstanding between them.
-In the course of the proposed discussions, the Commission would be prepared to exercise its mediatory functions by suggesting specific solutions to specific problems for consideration by the parties.

-77. The Commission's invitation was accepted by all the Governments concerned.
+Pursuant to the General Assembly's directive of 14 December 1950, the Commission had undertaken to carry out the obligation imposed upon it under paragraph 2 of that resolution by creating its Refugee Office for the purpose of making certain practical arrangements for the solution of the refugee problem.
+The Commission now believed its obligations under paragraph 1 of the resolution of 14 December 1950 should be fulfilled and, accordingly, was ready to make a new effort to lend assistance to the parties in seeking solutions of this and other questions outstanding between them.
+In the course of the proposed discussions, the Commission would be prepared to exercise its mediatory functions by suggesting specific solutions to specific problems for consideration by the parties. - 77.
+The Commission's invitation was accepted by all the Governments concerned.
 In accepting this invitation, the Arab Governments specifically referred to a previous communication in which they had already indicated that the Commission, in their opinion, should assume mediatory functions and submit proposals to the parties.
 They emphasized at the same time that such proposals should implement the resolutions of the United Nations.
 The Arab Governments also reaffirmed their attitude on the refugee question and called for the implementation of United Nations resolutions concerning the Palestine problem.
 They once again proclaimed their desire to continue collaborating with the Commission.

-78. The Government of Israel, in accepting the Commission's invitation, also reaffirmed its policy of cooperating with the Commission.
+78. The Government of Israel, in accepting the Commission's invitation, also reaffirmed its policy of co-operating with the Commission.
 It pointed out, however, that the achievement of tangible results would depend on the spirit in which the parties entered the conference and suggested that the Commission obtain assurances from them that they accept as the objective of the conference the final settlement of all outstanding questions.
 The Government of Israel insisted once more on the need for direct negotiations with the Arab States, whether under the auspices of the Commission or not.
 It also questioned the usefulness of a procedure in which the Commission would submit its own proposals for consideration by the parties.

 79. The Commission noted these observations made by the parties but considered that their acceptance of the Commission's invitation constituted acceptance of the Commission's proposed method of procedure which could not be altered by unilateral reservations made by one or the other party.
 The parties, of course, remained free to reject any of the Commission's proposals during the course of the negotiations.

-A. Proposals submitted by the Commission proposals, three concrete proposals having a bearing on the question of compensation in particular and on the refugee problem in general.
-These proposals were as follows:
+A. Proposals submitted by the Commission